Job Architecture

 Overview

 Visier's Job Architecture provides a structured framework for defining and organizing jobs consistently across an organization and between multiple organizations.
 This architecture is integrated within the Visier platform and supports various solutions.
 By using Visier's Job Architecture, organizations can standardize their jobs and enhance employee data for better analytic insights.
+With each release, we provide files to help you understand the Job Architecture and its changes.
+For more information, see Job Architecture and Changelog.

 Benefits